 WCHU Increases Local Origination

-Local origination was split between WICS and WCHU/WICD and featured newscasters such as Douglas Kimball and the "Standard Oil News at 6 PM and 10 PM" from WICS-TV.
-The need for local origination became obvious and the construction of studios was completed within the small confines of the Inman Hotel in downtown Champaign.
-Localizing the WCHU product it could better attract a Champaign-Urbana audience to add to the audience of WICS in Springfield and help bring even more viewers to the total audience of the central Illinois NBC affiliates.
+Local origination was split between WICS and WCHU/WICD and featured newscasters such as Douglas Kimball, as well as the "Standard Oil News at 6 PM and 10 PM" from WICS-TV.
+The need for local origination became obvious, and studios were constructed within the small confines of the Inman Hotel in downtown Champaign.
+Localizing the WCHU product could better attract a Champaign-Urbana audience and local advertisers, adding to the audience of WICS in Springfield and helping bring even more viewers to the total audience of the central Illinois NBC affiliates.

 The Dunkel/Eaton Report on WCHU/WICD

-The complexities of pulling off such a news broadcast from two different locations would have been a great challenge and one requiring great coordination of skills from both stations.
-Since WICD received programming from WCHU, to broadcast the Champaign side of the broadcast was to operate as normal.
-For WCHU to broadcast the Danville side of the local news broadcast, WCHU would have to reverse the process and re-broadcast the signal of WICD.
+The complexities of producing such a news broadcast from two different locations would have been a major challenge, and it would have required excellent coordination between the two stations.
+Since WICD received programming from WCHU, the Champaign side of the broadcast was to operate as usual.
+For WCHU to broadcast the Danville side of the local news, it would have to reverse the process and rebroadcast the WICD signal.
 One could only imagine the technical nightmare this would have created for operators at the time.
+It's unknown how long this newscast arrangement was used, but it certainly wasn't used after 1963.

-Kids were king during the era, often having a couple of hours of local programming directed at them (and their mothers) of the era including "Clicka T. Clack and his Friends" and "The Funny Company" from WICS.
-Both included a panel of kids from the Springfield area and a staple of Warner Brothers cartoons.
-At WICD it was Uncle Otto's General Store with David Otto.
+Kids were king during the era, often having a couple of hours of local programming directed at them (and their mothers), including "Clicka T. Clack and his Friends" and "The Funny Company" from WICS.
+Both included a panel of kids from the Springfield area and a Warner Bros. cartoon staple.
+At WICD, it was Uncle Otto's General Store, owned by David Otto.

-Keith Page, a long-time weathercaster, began at WCHU as a puppeteer on Uncle Otto's General Store and the alter egos of "Honk and Toot."
-Keith was also a booth announcer at the station and pre-recorded all of the commercial station breaks, and became a weathercaster when weather "girl" Carol Fisher left the station in 1964.
+Keith Page, a longtime weathercaster, began at WCHU as a puppeteer on Uncle Otto's General Store and as the alter egos "Honk and Toot."
+Keith was also a booth announcer, pre-recorded all commercial station breaks, and became a weathercaster when weather "girl" Carol Fisher left the station in 1964.
+See the pictures in the gallery above.

 WCHU and WICD Network Programming

-Through 1964, the stations would broadcast almost all of the WICS programs including those from NBC.
-Local commercials would be inserted over the WICS local commercials, by cutting off the simulcast of WICS and airing local commercials which mainly consisted of slides, pictures of TV cards, and live audio commercials read by a local announcer.
-After the local commercial(s), the simulcast would continue and the WCHU/WICD broadcast would rejoin the WICS signal.
+Through 1964, the stations would broadcast almost all of the WICS programs, including those from NBC.
+Local commercials would be inserted over the WICS local commercials by cutting off the WICS simulcast and airing local spots, mainly consisting of slides, TV card images, and live-read commercials.
+After the local commercial(s), the simulcast would continue, and the WCHU/WICD broadcast would rejoin the WICS signal.

-Here's Douglas Kimball in a closeup from the ad to the right.
-He was actually in Springfield, but it appears that at least part of the newscast originated in Champaign with local news and weather
+Here's Douglas Kimball, who was actually in Springfield, but it appears that at least part of the newscast originated in Champaign with local news and weather.

 (from the Urbana Courier)